enso-org/enso/docs/libraries/editions.md

 ## What Is An Edition

-An Edition is in principle a list of library versions that should be compatible with each other.
+An Edition, is in principle, a list of library versions that should be compatible with each other.
 An Edition specifies the engine version and a set of library versions that can be used together.

 If a library included in an Edition depends on another library, that other library must also be included in that Edition and the version at which it is